 There is a huge difference between Project Management and just plain Management, and yet I often see people use the terms almost interchangeably.
-Maybe it’s because the people who doing the conflating aren’t trained in Project Management, and therefore aren’t clear on the difference.
+Maybe it’s because the people who are doing the conflating aren’t trained in Project Management, and therefore aren’t clear on the difference.
 Maybe it’s because Project Management is a relatively new (albeit growing) field.
 Or maybe because so many of the skills required to be a successful Project Manager often overlap with skills required to be a good Manager.
-The problem with conflating the terms together is that while they may use the same skills from the same toolbox, the aims and goals of the two are completely different.
+The problem with conflating the terms is that while they may use the same skills from the same toolbox, the aims and goals of the two are completely different.

 Let’s tackle the most obvious difference if you are just looking at the two terms: The word Project.